Gabriella439/grace/README.md

 ```

 The type-checker will accept the above example and infer that the type `a`
-should be `Natural`.
-You can read that type as saying that there `exists` a
+should be `Natural` for each element.
+You can read that type as saying that
-`Type` that we could assign to `a` that would make the type work, but we don't
+there `exists` a `Type` that we could assign to `a` that would make the type
-care which one.
+work, but we don't care which one.

 You don't need type annotations when the types of values exactly match, but
 you do require type annotations to unify types when one type is a proper